Muhammad's views on Jews: Reception of Muhammad by Jewish contemporaries

 Watt states that the charge of altering the scripture may mean no more than giving false interpretations to some passages, though in contemporary Islam it is taken to refer to textual corruption.
 The corruption of previously revealed books is referred to as tahrif.
 The Qur'an also stated that there was nothing surprising in Muhammad's rejection by Jews, as that had occurred to other prophets mentioned in Jewish scripture.
 Watt claims that the Qur'an "also went on to criticize Jewish exaggerations of their claim to be the chosen people" and argued against the supposed claim of the Jews of Medina "that they alone had a true knowledge of God".
 The Qur'an also criticized the Jews for believing that Ezra is the Son of God, a claim unattested either in Jewish or other extra-Qur'anic sources.
 Michael Cook considers the charge of considering Ezra as the Son of God to be petty or obscure.
 The Encyclopedia Judaica article on Ezra says, "Muhammed claims (Sura 9:30) that in the opinion of the Jews, Uzayr (Ezra) is the son of God.
 These words are enigma because no such opinion is to be found among the Jews, even though Ezra was singled out for special appreciation (see Sanh.
 21b; Yev.
 86b)."

 In the Constitution of Medina, Jews were given equality to Muslims in exchange for political loyalty.

 According to The Jewish Encyclopedia, Muhammad became increasingly hostile to the Jews over time.
 He grew to perceive that there were irreconcilable differences between their religion and his, especially when the belief in his prophetic mission became the criterion of a true Muslim."
 When the Jewish community challenged "the way in which the Quran appropriated Biblical accounts and personages; for instance, its making Abraham an Arab and the founder of the Kaa’bah at Mecca" Muhammad "accused them of intentionally concealing its true meaning or of entirely misunderstanding it, and taunted them with being."
-It is, however, important to note that neither the Quran or Islamic exegesis called Abraham an Arab, and that The Jewish Encyclopedia was completed in 1906 and western scholarship on Islam at the time was heavily influenced by Orientalism.

 According to E.H.
 Palmer in his 1880 translation of the Qu'ran, "When it became obvious that Islâmism and Judaism could not amalgamate, and that the Jews would never accept him for their prophet, Mohammed withdrew his concessions one by one, changed the qiblah or point to which he turned in prayer from Jerusalem which he had at first adopted to the Kaabah at Mecca, substituted the fast of Ramadhân for the Jewish fasts which he had prescribed, and, in short, regarded them as the irreconcilable enemies of his creed."
+According to Marshall Hodgson, Muhammad was disappointed that the Jews of Medina rejected his prophethood; he also felt threatened: "As interpreters of monotheism, the Jews had undoubted seniority over the Muslims and were already respected in Medina.
+As long as they challenged his authority, a single bad turn of fortune might make his position untenable."
+After a clash occurred between some Muslims and the Banu Qaynuqa (one of the Jewish tribes of Medina), Muhammad besieged the tribe until they accepted exile from Medina while keeping their property.